fboes/blogophon/docs/special-features.md

 All required links will be added to your page.

 GeoJson will have all pages with geo coordinates.
 You may [add geo coordinates to any article](markdown.md).
-GeoJSON can be digestet by Google Maps or Leaflet.js.
+GeoJSON can be digested by Google Maps or Leaflet.js.

 ICS-Calendar
 ------------

 For every index page (start page, tag pages, author pages) there will be a corresponding ICS calendar `calendar.ics`.

-ICS calendards can be subscribed to with any calendar software.
+ICS calendars can be subscribed to with any calendar software.
 This results in a calendar with all your blog posts being daily events.

 AJAX
 -----